gtoshinakano/ros-bebop-research/src/Contents/about-bebop/en.md

 I hope that this material will be useful for you to solve problems in your Bebop and that you will be able to reproduce this experiment.

-See you on another page
+See you on another page!

 Gabriel Toshinori Nakano